DID YOU KNOW?

 6. Drop Your Sails When Watching Whales

-A boat under sail may not be able to reduce speed or stop at a safe distance from a surfacing whale.
-When in the vicinity of whales, it is best to utilize your auxiliary motor and proceed cautiously.
+Under sail, it can be difficult to reduce speed or quickly stop a safe distance from a surfacing whale.
+In the vicinity of whales, luff or drop your sails and use your auxiliary motor to proceed cautiously.

 Remember: All whales are protected by federal law.
 These tips will help you from accidentally illegally disturbing these animals.
 Your behavior shouldn’t change theirs.